AlexandraKrause/Thesis/README.md

 # Country map
 -> This map shows the case study countries.
-The color nuances represent different countries,not the amount of studies, giving a clear visualization of country borders.
+The color nuances represent different countries, not the amount of studies, giving a clear visualization of country borders.
+So, different colors represent different countries.

 ![map1](https://user-images.githubusercontent.com/82711784/173607327-ace546cc-b290-4d18-93d5-7f5cd59848a0.png)